Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Be sure to include any pertinent software and language skills
+- Be sure to include any pertinent software and language proficiency

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained by volunteering or internships
+- List any relevant experience you’ve gained through volunteer work or internships

-- Be sure to highlight any accomplishments or responsibilities you had in these positions.
+- Note any achievements or responsibilities you had during these roles.

 References: